Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 An example of a textual form of a use case for software can be shown below.
 It shows the number of ways a customer interacts with the system to update their profile.

-The below exhibit is an example of what does a use case looks like.
+The below exhibit is an example of what does a use case diagram looks like.
 It shows the interaction of a customer in an online shopping portal.
 The left-hand side actor represents the customer.
 The box in the middle consists of all the actions they take.
 And the actors on the right side are the system programs responding to every customer’s action.